 You may think that the whole world has access to the same good cookware, but you're about to be surprised.
 There are a few cooking products that Americans excel at producing; Kitchen Aid mixers and outdoor grills come to mind, but for sheer cooking excellence, turn to the Swiss and German-manufactured products.
 Here is a short list of items that you might like to try and why they are superior.

 Pots and Pans

-In the U.S., top of the line seems to be Farberware, Calphalon, and Revere, which are all decent products.
-The problem is, at some point in our history, it became a mark of quality to have rivets on the inside surface of the pan.
+In the U.S., top of the line seems to be Farberware, Calphalon and Revere, which are all decent products.
+The problem is that at some point in our history, it became a mark of quality to have rivets on the inside surface of the pan.
 This is simply not necessary.

 - WMF - a German manufacturer making pans with the patented Cromargan 18/10 stainless steel.
 The surface is smooth and can be scrubbed, not pampered.
 Pans cost between $70 and $150 apiece.

 - Swiss Diamond - claims to have a patented non-stick surface much tougher than Teflon.
 They have no rivets and cost between $70 and $150 each.

 German pressure cookers are more highly developed than their American counterparts.
 They have two or more pressures or temperatures that you can cook food at, which is good for tender vegetables.
 If the pressure goes higher, they have an automatic steam release to lower the temperature to your choosing.
 They also have a safety latch, so that you cannot open them before the pressure is down, and their valves are easier to clean.
 Manufacturers that can be found for sale in the U.S. are: